 Wilgus State Park - The Pinnacle is a 0.7 mile moderately trafficked loop trail located near Springfield, Vermont that features a river and is good for all skill levels.
-The trail is primarily used for hiking, walking, and camping and is accessible from March until November.
+The trail is primarily used for hiking, walking, and camping and is best used from March until November.

 It's really not a bad trail.
 What most people don't know is that the hiking trail is across the street from wilgus.
 It's pretty steep but kind of fun.
 The camping part of the park is good. there are some great people that work at wilgus. the lean-to's are great to stay in and they also have some really nice cabins. the woman that works the check-in window is very nice and is also a hard worker.

 A fine stroll by the river.